Afealete/ELIFLIX/README.md

-# ELIFLIX - Netflix Clone with ML-Based Movie Recommendations
+# ELIFLIX - A Contewnt Based Movie Recommendation System

 A powerful movie recommendation engine that uses content-based filtering with machine learning to suggest movies based on genres, keywords, cast, and directors.